 Workshops and Guest Speakers

 We know that learners can be found far beyond the classroom.
 That’s why, in addition to our teacher workshops, we offer guest speakers and writing workshops for anyone who wants to make their soul grow.
-From our Banned Books Week speaker series (12 speakers in 6 days!) to our regular rotation of touring authors, the Vonnegut Museum*Library is committed to connecting community members with folks who have some great ideas.
+From our Banned Books Week speaker series (12 speakers in 6 days!) to our regular rotation of touring authors, the Vonnegut Museum and Library is committed to connecting community members with folks who have some great ideas.

 Educational Tours for Learners of All Ages